awsdocs/amazon-vpc-user-guide/doc_source/VPC_DHCP_Options.md

 ### Change the set of DHCP options that a VPC uses<a name="ChangingDHCPOptionsofaVPC"></a>

 You can change which set of DHCP options your VPC uses\.
+After you associate a new set of DHCP options with the VPC, any existing instances and all new instances that you launch in that VPC use the new options\.
+You don't need to restart or relaunch your instances\.
+Instances automatically pick up the changes within a few hours, depending on how frequently they renew their DHCP leases\.
+If you prefer, you can explicitly renew the lease using the operating system on the instance\.

-If you want the VPC settings to not use DHCP options, see [Change a VPC to use no DHCP options](#DHCP_Use_No_Options)\.
+If you do not want your VPC to use DHCP options, see [Change a VPC to use no DHCP options](#DHCP_Use_No_Options)\.

 **Note**
-The following procedure assumes that you've already created the DHCP options set that you want to change to\.
-If you haven't, create the options set now\.
-For more information, see [Create a DHCP options set](#CreatingaDHCPOptionSet)\.
+The following procedure assumes that you've already created the DHCP options set\.
+Otherwise, create the options set as described in the previous section\.

 **To change the DHCP options set associated with a VPC**